rpzdb/docs/source/includes/_zones.md

 # RPZ Zones

 ## List all RPZ Zones
-You may list collection of zones using this action.
+You may list collection of rpz zones using this action.

 ```shell
 curl --include \